eyvettesou/dogstagram/README.md

 1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/)
 2. Open up `index.js` and start with step #1.
 Use the Word Bank below if you need help.
 Check your answers by navigating to the `index_solution.js` in this github repository.

-#### :dog2: Option 2 _(HARD.
+#### :dog2: Option 3 _(NORMAL.
 If you don't have github setup)_
-1. Create a `dogstagram` folder on your Desktop
+1. Download the repository (using the "Clone or download" button and then "Download ZIP")
-2. Navigate into `dogstagram` folder
+2. Click the folder to unzip it
-3. Create three files:
-    * `index.html`
-    * `index.js`
-    * `index.css`
-4. In github, navigate to the `index.html` file and copy and paste the code into your newly created `index.html` file.
-5. In github, navigate to the `index.css` file and copy and paste the code into your newly created `index.css` file.
-6. In github, navigate to the `index.js` file and copy and paste the code into your newly created `index.js` file
-7. Open up `index.js` and start with step #1.
+3. Open up `index.js` and start with step #1.
 Use the Word Bank below if you need help.
 Check your answers by navigating to the `index_solution.js` in this github repository.

 # :star2: Translations from English => Code
 * Box: `div`